 - in relation to mergers, demergers and, according to the prevailing view, spin-offs a:

-- draft merger agreement, draft demerger agreement or draft spin-off agreement, which is approved during the companies’ general meetings of shareholders; and
+- draft merger agreement, draft demerger agreement or draft spin-off agreement, which is approved by the companies’ general meetings of shareholders; and

 - transformation notarial deed.

-- a purchase price clause and a clause on the number of shares/assets to be acquired and transferred;
+- a purchase price clause and a clause on the number of shares or the assets to be acquired and transferred;

 - clauses on conditions precedent;